-Since the program’s inception in 2014, more than 1,700 runners have participated in the Boston Athletic Association’s 5K, 10K, and Half Marathon races, the Chilmark Road Race, the Falmouth Road Race, the Chicago Marathon, the Berlin Marathon, and the legendary Boston Marathon—regarded as the world’s oldest and most challenging race.
+Since the center’s inception in 2014, more than 1,200 individuals have participated in running events in-person and virtually across the globe including the Boston Athletic Associations 5K, 10K, Half Marathon and legendary Boston Marathon, Chilmark Road Race, Falmouth Road Race, Chicago Marathon and the Berlin Marathon, all to raise critical funds and awareness for the work of Stepping Strong.

 Thank you, Stepping Strong runners, for fueling trauma research and care!

 While the 2020 Boston Marathon season took many unexpected twists and turns due to COVID-19—from being postponed to cancelled and then made virtual—one thing was clear: the dedication of our 175 teammates, who came together to support trauma research and care.

 The “interesting” weather (thunder, heat, blistering cold winds) didn’t stop our 143 Stepping Strong teammates from crossing the finish line at the 124th Boston Marathon.
 The 2019 team broke previous fundraising records, raising more than $1.45M for trauma research.

 Ryan Enright is among three Stepping Strong runners to complete the Berlin Marathon, illustrating the global resonance of Stepping Strong’s vision of turning tragedy into hope.